COMMUNITY WATCH ORGANIZATIONS

 4. Hold regular meetings and train yourselves.

-5. Implement a phone tree, web presence, or other means based on your needs and means.
+5. Implement a phone tree, web presence, or other means based on your needs.

 Current programs in the county have had varying levels of success based on the people involved and how they choose to operate.
 Great successes have been seen with noted drops in crime levels and other non-safety improvements that were bonuses.
 We want our communities to know the deputies who protect them!
 Our Community Impact Unit and Patrol Deputies will be active and attend your meetings to offer answers and feedback.